pergazuz/ESD-Suit-Detection/README.md

 ## Tailwind CSS

 [Tailwind CSS](https://tailwindcss.com) is modern utility-first CSS framework.
 It provides many CSS rules, but these are purged when production builds.
 So developers do not worry about CSS asset size for performance optimization.

+## Daisyui

+[daisyui](https://daisyui.com/) is adds component class names to Tailwind CSS, so you can make beautiful websites faster than ever.